 Orders of protection will specify when they go into effect and when they end.
 They can either be of short duration or longer-lasting.

 Temporary orders of protection can be issued the same day that they are requested and typically last the time between court appearances with the ability to be extended.

 Final orders of protection are put in place at the close of a case and can last from 2 to 5 years.
 They also may order a person to provide restitution or get some kind of treatment.

-How to Get an Order of Protection
+How to Get an Order of Protection in New York City

 In an emergency situation, it is best to call the police and get an order of protection that way since the police are available at all times.
 To get an order of protection through family court, a petition is completed and submitted for a judge to review.
 In the petition, it must be alleged that a ‘family offense’ occurred.
 Family offenses include all types of abuse – verbal, emotional, physical, and sexual.

 A petition needs to provide as many details as possible and it needs to tell the judge what the court should order.
 If a judge finds sufficient evidence indicating a family offense has occurred, a temporary order of protection will be issued and can include provisions about child support and custody.

 If you are in a qualifying relationship and need an order of protection, you want to make sure your petition gives the judge the information necessary to issue an order.
 Divorce and matrimonial attorneys in New York City will know how to put together a petition that will get you the relief you need for as long as you need it.
 Randi L. Karmel, PLLC, is your competent and compassionate advocate when it comes to sensitive family law matters.
 Contact us by clicking here for a consultation to discuss your unique family situation or call us at 212-755-0224.
 We can help residents in the Bronx, Brooklyn, Queens, Manhattan, and Staten Island.